michael-spengler/cicd/README.md

 https://github.com/michael-spengler/github-action-cicd

-Check whether this shall be published here: https://github.com/sap (check with OSPO)
+Check whether this can be developed in the context of the [Deno Hacktoberfest](https://fiorilaunchpad.sap.com/sites#my-events&/event=10004608) and later on moved to: https://github.com/sap (check with OSPO) and published on Deno.land and Nest.land.